How to Nurture an Intrapreneurial Mindset

 What Is the Intrapreneurial Mindset?

 If you asked us to describe an intrapreneur, we'd list the following characteristics: risk-taker, creative, resilient, and problem-solver.
 Different from entrepreneurs, who create companies from 0, intrapreneurs leverage existing resources from within their organization to develop their innovation projects from an initial idea to implementation.
-Intrapreneurs are skilled in spotting opportunities, challenging the status quo in their organization, and (most importantly) overcoming obstacles such as internal nay-sayers, and stakeholder conflicts with resilience, and determination.

 Fostering a Culture of Innovation

-Over the past years, we’ve been privileged to work with innovation leaders such as Tetra Pack, Roche, Claas, and Siemens Energy.
-We supported them in launching and nurturing an intrapreneurial culture from scratch to success.
-Here is what we’ve learned:
+Over the past years, rready's been privileged to work with innovation leaders such as Tetra Pak, Roche, Claas, and Siemens Energy.
+Our team supported them in launching and nurturing an intrapreneurial culture from scratch to success.

 How to Foster an Intrapreneurial Mindset